evanwills/openElection/README.md

 `openElection` aims to provide a complete, flexible platform for managing elections and referenda.

-This project is based on lessons learned from maintaining the ACU's (Australian Catholic University) internal, home grown election system
+This project is based on lessons learned from maintaining the ACU's (Australian Catholic University) internal, home grown election system.

+## Definitions

+* __Electorate:__ A group of users who can vote in a given election
+* __Ballot paper:__ The vote cast by a single voter defining their choice/ranking of candidates in a given election (stored as a row in a database
+* __Ballot box:__ the complete list of all _ballot papers_ (votes cast) in a given election

 ## Features